-EDMONTON ZONE

 Overall Transportation Deficiency

 Percent of Seniors with Unmet Transportation Needs for At Least One Trip Type

-Consistent with the results from the last few pages, you can see that in the graph above to the left that more than one-third (38%) of senior non-drivers said that yes, in the last 6 months, they had unmet transportation needs for at least one type of trip (e.g., medical appointments, essential services, recreational, social, or religious activities) because they did not have a ride.
-On the other hand, only 10% of senior drivers said that yes, in the last 6 months, they had unmet transportation needs for at least one of these trip types.
+Consistent with the results from the last few pages, you can see that in the graph to the left that almost half (42%) of senior non-drivers said that yes, in the last 6 months, they had unmet transportation needs for at least one type of trip (e.g., medical appointments, essential services, recreational, social, or religious activities) because they did not have a ride.
+On the other hand, only 12% of senior drivers said that yes, in the last 6 months, they had unmet transportation needs for at least one of these trip types.

-Conversely, 62% of senior non-drivers and 90% of senior drivers said no, they did not have unmet transportation needs in the last 6 months for at least one of the trip types described above.
+Conversely, 58% of senior non-drivers and 88% of senior drivers said no, they did not have unmet transportation needs in the last 6 months for at least one of the trip types described above.

-EDMONTON ZONE

 Non-Participation in Community Activities

 Frequency of Not Participating in More Recreational, Social, Religious, or Other Group Activities Because of Not Having a Ride

-100 -----

-When asked how often that they felt like they wanted to participate in more recreational, social, religious, or other group activities but couldn't because they didn't have a ride, 40% of senior non-drivers said "sometimes or often".
+When asked how often that they felt like they wanted to participate in more recreational, social, religious, or other group activities but couldn't because they didn't have a ride, almost half (48%) of senior non-drivers said "sometimes or often".

-Compare this to senior drivers where only 8% said that they "sometimes or often" felt like they wanted to participate in more recreational, social, religious, or other group activities but couldn't because they didn't have a ride.
+Compare this to senior drivers where only 9% said that they "sometimes or often" felt like they wanted to participate in more recreational, social, religious, or other group activities but couldn't because they didn't have a ride.

-EDMONTON ZONE

-Quality of Life and Well-Being

-Quality of Life

-100

-50 -----